statamic/docs/content/collections/docs/views.md

 </html>
 ```

-An entry can control the layout its rendered with by setting the `layout` system variable.
+An entry can control the layout it's rendered with by setting the `layout` system variable.

 ``` yaml
 # Use /resources/views/rss.antlers.html